Level/abstract-level/README.md

 #### `LEVEL_DATABASE_NOT_OPEN`

 When an operation was made on a database while it was closing or closed.
-Or when a database failed to `open()` including when `close()` was called in the mean time, thus changing the eventual `status`.
 The error may have a `cause` property that explains a failure to open:

 ```js
 try {